cfe84/plaf/README.md

 **Customize templates per file**

-If you Add a `template` property to your markdown headers, and set the value to the path of the file you want to use as a template.
+If you add a `template` property to your markdown headers, and set the value to the path of the file you want to use as a template.

 **Create a template library**